Sources and Destinations

 Aspirating and Dispensing

-transfer() always alternates between aspirating and dispensing, regardless of how many wells are in the source and destination.
-Its default behavior is:
+transfer() and transfer_with_liquid_class() always alternate between aspirating and dispensing, regardless of how many wells are in the source and destination.
+Their overall pattern is:

 1. Pick up a tip.